michaelchadwick/omni-all-my-webs/README.md

 # Omni (All My Webs)

 A simple way to show a bunch of websites on a one-pager.
-I use it at [http://omni.codana.me](http://omni.codana.me) to display all of the websites I'm currently working on (at the very least made the design).
 It uses [Recliner.js](http://sourcey.com/recliner/) for lazy-loading the iframes, and [Initializr](http://www.initializr.com), naturally, for the responsive site itself.

 In order to use this web app yourself, just create a `json/sites.json` file under the root in the following manner: